How To Clean A Washing Machine Naturally

 2. How To Clean The Filter

-Cleaning the filter of your washing machine is the part of the cleaning a washing machine process that I hate the most.
+Cleaning the filter of your washing machine is the part of the cleaning process that I hate the most.
 However, it’s a pretty important part, as the filter catches hair, lint, and any objects that got left in pockets before they went in the wash.
 As a result, bacteria can grow here, causing bad smells.

 For Newer Washing Machines

-Your washing machine filter is normally accessed via a flap on the front of your washing machine – near the very bottom.
-Open up the door.
-If your machine is a newer model then you’ll likely see a little hose with a cap on it.
+• If your machine is a newer model then you’ll likely see a little hose with a cap on it.
 Pop a towel down, put down a bowl, and remove the cap from the hose.
 Pro tip – place the cap somewhere sensible where you will find it again afterwards.
 Voice of experience here!
-Once you’ve removed the cap, drain as much water out of your machine as possible.
-You may have to empty your bowl several times during the drainage process, so unfortunately this isn’t a job you can walk away from.

-Once drained, keep the towel down because even though you think you’ve drained your washing machine of every single last drop of water, I promise that your washing machine will be tenacious and there will be more!
-Next, unscrew the cap of the filter, prepare for a small gush of water, and remove the filter.
-Remove any lint, hair, or objects from your filter.
+• Once drained, keep the towel down because even though you think you’ve drained your washing machine of every single last drop of water, I promise that your washing machine will be tenacious and there will be more!

 For Older Washing Machines